ovdixon/ovdixon.com/content/posts/litter-detection.md

 summary: "Training a beach litter detection model using CreateML."
 ---

-#### Background
+#### Inspiration

+{{< figure src="beach-bottle.jpg" caption="A single-use plastic water bottle on a beach">}}

-Huge amounts of litter wash up along coastlines around the world.
-Not only is this problem an ugly eyesore, it poses a devastating environmental impact to wildlife, water quality and human health.
-Currently the most commonly used method for monitoring the litter that washes onto coastlines is boots on the ground visual counting, often involving large teams of peoples.
-However if we consider the sheer size and accessibility of coastal areas in Australia alone this is overwhelmingly inefficient.
+Huge amounts of litter wash up on along Australian coastlines every day.
+The most widely used method for monitoring this is visual counting, requiring large teams of peoples.
+However if we consider the sheer size and accessibility of coastal areas this is overwhelmingly inefficient.

-I sought to explore the feasibility of training a simple machine learning model for object detection of beach litter.
-A forewarning that this is one of my first ventures into the world of ML so it was very much a learning process for myself included.

-#### Gathering Training Data
+#### Ideation

-I collated a set of 40 images of collected coastal litter.
-Initially, I planned on gathering a much larger dataset.
-However not only was my laptop underpowered to train a large volume of images without turning into an expensive lap warmer but I also hoped that a small dataset of higher quality images would produce a higher quality model.
-All images were hand-picked from Google Images
+I sought to explore how computer vision technology could can be leveraged to monitor coastal litter.
+For example, a drone could map a beach to identify the amount and type of litter present.
+This data could then be fed back to community cleanup groups.
+Alternatively, someone could take a photo of the plastic they collected on their morning beach stroll.
+This image could be automatically processed through computer vision for data contributing to a citizen science project.

-#### Labeling Images
+#### Implementation

-To be continued...

-{{< figure src="test.png" caption="Some initial results">}}
+I scraped 40 images rom Instagram the hashtag #take3forthesea; a community initiative where people collect three pieces of rubbish every time they visit a beach, waterway, or anywhere.
+I trained my model to recognise two pieces of rubbish.